 Prior to joining the firm, Kendall interned for Judge Kermit Lipez, in Portland, Maine, and Judge Juan Torrella, in Boston, Massachusetts, both of the U.S. Court of Appeals for the First Circuit.
-A former All-American Swimmer at Amherst College, Kendall remains actively involved in the swimming community and sits on the USA Swimming National Board of Review.
+A former All-American Swimmer at Amherst College, Kendall remains actively involved in the swimming community and was recently elected to serve on USA Swimming’s Ethics Committee.

 - Represents religious institutions investigating and resolving allegations of historical misconduct.

 - Advises colleges, universities and private school Boards regarding allegations of faculty misconduct.

-- Conducted investigations into investment management firms’ allegations of workplace harassment.
+- Conducted investigations into investment management firms’ allegations of workplace harassment, retaliation and discrimination.